 Q: Can I recover a deleted worksheet if I have already saved the file after deleting it?

 A: It's more difficult, but not always impossible.
-Saving after deleting the worksheet reduces the chances of recovering it using AutoRecover or temporary files, as those files may have been overwritten.
-However, you can still try using data recovery software or restoring from a previous version of the file (if available).
+That said, saving after deleting the worksheet reduces the chances of recovering it using AutoRecover or temporary files, as those files may have been overwritten.
+On the flip side, you can still try using data recovery software or restoring from a previous version of the file (if available).

 Q: Where are AutoRecover files stored in Excel?